Andy4495/TI_Platform_Cores_For_Arduino/README.md

 Located in the [`boards`][14] directory.
 These files are referenced by the package index json files.

-These are copies of the board package files avaialble from Energia (with the excpetion of the mps432r package as explained above).
+These are copies of the board package files avaialble from Energia (with the exception of the mps432r packages as explained above).

 - `msp430-1.0.5.tar.bz2`
 - `msp430-1.0.6.tar.bz2`
 - `msp430-1.0.7.tar.bz2`
 - `msp430elf-2.0.7.tar.bz2`
 - `msp430elf-2.0.10.tar.bz2`
-- `msp432r-5.29.1.tar.bz2`
+- `msp432r-5.29.2.tar.bz2`
 - `tivac-1.0.3.tar.bz2`
 - `tivac-1.0.4.tar.bz2`